jiayuem777/17637-menuserver/homework/2/README.md

 If an error message is displayed and then click digit buttons, the displayed number will show the digit.

 If an error message is displayed and then click operator button '=', the displayed number will be 0, or click other operator buttons subsequently, the number used to calculate before operator will set to be 0.

+3. Validation

+If the inputs do not have demanded hidden inputs like "cur_val", "cur_opt", "pre_val", "pre_opt", the displayed area will show error massage.

+If the button inputs names are not "num" or "opt", the displayed area will show error massage.

+If the value of "cur_val", "pre_val" and "num" are not integers, the displayed area will show error massage.

+*Define list : ['+', '-', '*', '/', '='].
+If the value of "pre_opt" and "opt" is not in the above list, or the value of "cur_opt" is not in the list and not equals to '', the displayed area will show error massage.